TV Tuner¶

 Built-in Procedures cannot be edited.
 You can copy a built-in Procedure to create a custom version that can be edited.

 Beneath the combo box is a description of the selected Procedure.
-This description can be edited in the Editor tab.
+This description can be edited in the The Editor tab tab.
 The estimated run time for the Procedure is also shown.
 The estimate is calculated based on the laser pattern durations and the estimated cell pressure stabilization time.

 Once you have selected the Procedure you want to run, you can create the patterns (tuning ablation lines) required for the Procedure by clicking the Create Patterns button.
 The patterns will be created at the current stage position.
 You should position these patterns over your tuning sample so that they avoid any surface areas that may cause signal anomalies.